alanarroyo/dbt_basic_example/README.md

 ### Install DuckDB

-DuckDB is  installed by running one of following two commands ini the command line:
+DuckDB can be  installed by running one of the two following commands in the terminal:

 ```bash
 # Windows